-The privacy of all parties to a complaint of sexual misconduct must be respected, except insofar as it interferes with the university's obligation to fully investigate allegations of sexual misconduct.
-Where privacy is not strictly kept, it will still be tightly controlled on a need-toknow basis.
-Dissemination of information and/or written materials to persons not involved in the complaint procedure is not permitted.
-Violations of the privacy of the Reporting Party (alleged victim) or the Responding Party (accused individual) may lead to conduct action by the university.
+The privacy of all parties to a complaint of sexual misconduct must be respected, except insofar as it interferes with the University's obligation to fully investigate allegations of sexual misconduct.
+Where privacy is not strictly kept, it will still be tightly controlled on a need-to-know basis.
 In all complaints of sexual misconduct, all parties will be informed of the outcome.
-In some instances, the administration also may choose to make a brief public announcement of the nature of the violation and the action taken, without using the name or identifiable information of the Reporting Party.
-Certain university administrators are informed of the outcome within the bounds of student privacy (e.g., the President, Vice President for Catholic Culture and Student Life, Director of Campus Security).
-If there is a report of an act of alleged sexual misconduct to a conduct officer of the university and there is evidence that a felony has occurred, Campus Security will be notified.
-This does not mean charges will be automatically filed or that a Reporting Party must speak with Security, but the institution is legally required to notify law enforcement authorities.
+In some instances, the administration also may choose to make a brief public announcement of the nature of the violation and the action taken, without using the name or identifiable information of the Complainant.
+Certain University administrators are informed of the outcome within the bounds of student privacy (e.g., the President, Vice President for Catholic Culture and Student Life, Director of Campus Security).
+If there is a report of an act of alleged sexual misconduct to a conduct officer of the University and there is evidence that a felony has occurred, Campus Security will be notified.
+This does not mean charges will be automatically filed or that a Complainant must speak with Security, but the institution is legally required to notify law enforcement authorities.
 The institution also must statistically report the occurrence on campus of major violent crimes, including certain sex offenses, in an annual report of campus crime statistics.
 This statistical report does not include personally identifiable information.